(Infection; Salmonella Enterica; Food Poisoning)

 - Abdominal cramps

-- Wash hands and utensils thoroughly between handling raw meats, fish, or poultry
+- Wash utensils thoroughly after using them on raw meats, fish, or poultry.

 Partnership for Food Safety Education